-Although made from wheat, rice and corn, the grains used to make cereal are highly processed.
+Although made from wheat, rice, and corn, the grains used to make cereal are highly processed.
 The extrusion process used to make breakfast cereal strips the grains of their vitamins and essential nutrients.
 This process creates a cereal made with refined grains and is, therefore, considered a form of refined carbohydrate and processed food.
 Although grains can certainly be included in a healthy diet, they are not ideal in the form of cereal.

 Cereal Contains a Lot of Added Sugar

-In addition to the grains being a source of refined carbohydrate, breakfast cereals are typically loaded with added sugar.
+In addition to the grains being a source of refined carbohydrates, breakfast cereals are typically loaded with added sugar.
 Not only has excess refined sugar been associated with a myriad of health issues, but it helps to make breakfast cereals highly addictive causing you to overeat them and exceed the recommended maximum daily sugar intake.
 Diabetes Canada suggests consuming no more than 10% of total daily calorie intake, approximately 50 grams based on a 2,000 calorie per day diet, and ideally less than 5%, approximately 25 grams of sugar per day.
 Unfortunately, some of the more popular “healthy” brands of breakfast cereal contain as little as 11 grams per 1 cup serving.
 (2)(3)

 Cereal Contains Additives and Preservatives

-Not only do breakfast cereals contain large amounts of excess sugar, syrups and sweeteners, but many also contain potentially dangerous additives and preservatives.
-Many cereal brands, especially those marketed at children, contain artificial colours, used to make them look more vibrant and appealing, which have been linked to behavioural issues, increased risk of cancer, and allergic reactions.
-(4) Moreover, some of the most popular cereals brands still contain butylated hydroxyanisole (BHA) and butylated hydroxytoluene (BHT).
+Not only do breakfast cereals contain large amounts of excess sugar, syrups, and sweeteners, but many also contain potentially dangerous additives and preservatives.
+Many cereal brands, especially those marketed at children, contain artificial colors, used to make them look more vibrant and appealing, which have been linked to behavioral issues, increased risk of cancer, and allergic reactions.
+(4) Moreover, some of the most popular cereal brands still contain butylated hydroxyanisole (BHA) and butylated hydroxytoluene (BHT).
 While findings on BHT have been mixed, international organizations have found BHA to cause cancer in lab animals.
 BHA was evaluated under the Government of Canada’s Chemicals Management Plan and was found to not present a risk at current levels of exposure, however, the use of BHA and BHT in foods is restricted in Europe.
 Although in recent years some of the larger companies have removed BHT from their products, they can still be found in some common cereal brands.
 (5)